Join Us

 If you are looking for more details, kindly visit microcontroller vs sbc.

-I’ve recently started a livestream series on the MicroType Engineering YouTube channel.
-It is called the “Live Lecture Series”.
-The theme of this series, as you can guess from the title, is to go into a specific topic in a livestream format.
-The first topic that I cover is “Microprocessor vs Microcontroller”.
-Users submit questions to an online form that I go over and answer at the end of the lecture.
-I am always looking for new topics to cover next, so please let me know any suggestions you may have.
+I’ve recently started a livestream series on the MicroType Engineering YouTube channel called the “Live Lecture Series”.
+The theme of this series is to delve into specific topics in a livestream format.
+The first topic I covered was “Microprocessor vs Microcontroller”.
+Users submit questions to an online form that I review and answer at the end of the lecture.
+I am always on the lookout for new subjects to cover, so please let me know if you have any suggestions.

 Microcontroller vs Microprocessor – Practical Differences

-The first topic covers something that is talked about a lot, but I feel sometimes too much focus is placed on the “nitty gritty” details instead of the big picture.
-The focus of this lecture is to zoom out, and determine not only what are the major differences between a microcontroller and a microprocessor, but more importantly, why would you use one over the other?
+The first topic addresses something frequently discussed, but often the focus is too much on the intricate details rather than the bigger picture.
+This lecture aims to zoom out and not only identify the major differences between a microcontroller and a microprocessor, but also explain why one would be used over the other.

 PDF version of the slide deck from the livestream: Microcontrollers vs Microprocessors – Live Lecture Series #1